 Girl: Pop It, see me on your screenSit back and watchShow you what I meanCan't top itDoo Dee Doo Dee DooLa La Dee DaALL BECAUSE OF YOUWell I don't knowI-D-KWell I don't knowI-I-IWhat's really good?What you want me to be?Well I don't knowOK...

 - Pop It, also featuring Meesh has this too, combined with the suggestive imagery.

 - Melody: They're very good at this trope, and they manage to do it with a gameboy and NES too.

 - Neo Classical Punk Zydeco Rockabilly: Punk Rock mixed with Indie Rock mixed with Power Pop mixed with Chiptune.

-- Nostalgia Filter: Especially for gamers, and children of The Eighties and The Nineties.
+- Nostalgia Filter: Especially for gamers, and children of The '80s and The '90s.

 - Power Pop: Their music has strong influences drawn from this.